+Saranghae means ‘I love you’ in Korean.
 Being able to say “I love you” in Korean is important for many Korean language learners.
-Maybe you want to tell a special someone “I love you” in Korean to let them know you have romantic feelings for them.
+Maybe you want to tell a special someone “I love you” to let them know you have romantic feelings for them.
 Maybe you want to tell your favorite Kpop star that you love them in Korean.
-Or maybe you want to express your feelings of love to your friends and family members in Korean.
+Or maybe you want to express your feelings of love to your friends and family members.

-In this post, we will teach you the right way to say “I love you” in Korean.
+In this lesson, we will teach you how to use ‘Saranghae’ to say “I love you” in Korean.
 We will also show you some related words and expressions to express your feelings in Korean.

-The most common way to say “I love you” in Korean is 사랑해 (sa-rang-hae).
-This comes from the Korean verb 사랑하다 (sa-rang-ha-da) which means ‘to love’.
-When this verb ‘to love’ is conjugated in the present tense, it becomes 사랑해 (sa-rang-hae).
+The most common way to say “I love you” in Korean is 사랑해 [sa-rang-hae].
+This comes from the Korean verb 사랑하다 [sa-rang-ha-da] which means ‘to love’.
+When the verb ‘to love’ is conjugated in the present tense, it becomes 사랑해 [sa-rang-hae].

 Related: “I Miss You” In Korean